jinx.el - Enchanted Spell Checker

 Installing Jinx is straight-forward and configuring should not need much intervention.
 Jinx can be used completely on its own, but can also safely co-exist with Emacs’s built-in spell-checker Ispell.

-Jinx’s high performance and low resource usage comes from directly calling the widely-used API of the Enchant library.
+Jinx’s high performance and low resource usage comes from directly calling the API of the Enchant library.
 Jinx automatically compiles ‘jinx-mod.c’ and loads the dynamic module at startup.
-By binding directly to the native Enchant API, Jinx avoids the slower backend process communication with Aspell.
-Enchant is widely used by other text editors and supports Nuspell, Hunspell, Aspell and a few language-specific backends.
+By binding directly to the native Enchant API, Jinx avoids slower inter-process communication.
+Enchant is used by other text editors and supports multiple backends like Nuspell, Hunspell and Aspell.

 Table of Contents